 The girls keep the room neat.
 Except for maybe homework and a few items, everything is in its place.

 I'm especially impressed when I see the top bunk.
 It's a reflection of my Sweetling's personality.
 The carefully chosen duvet has been smoothed flat.
 The top sheet perfectly folded over the duvet.
 The pillows are propped just so.
 And bedding neatly tucked under the mattress.
-Everything is looking so sweet..
+Everything is looking so sweet......
+Then my sensibilities are assaulted.
+The hard violent contrast of the metal frame under my Sweetling's beautifully maintained sleeping area is just too much for me to handle.

 Now, mind you, she hasn't said anything about this bothering her!
 Not even when I mention a bed skirt would cover it up nicely.
 She half-heartedly agrees when I offer to make one.